-There are also a couple of restaurants here and normal festival type food and drinks to purchase.
+There are also a couple of restaurants here and healthy festival-type food and drinks to purchase.

-I enjoyed walking around and checking everything out, as a photographer I loved seeing all the images on display and interacting with many of the photographers that were manning their booths.
+I enjoyed walking around and checking everything out, as a photographer, I loved seeing all the images on display and interacting with many of the photographers that were operating their booths.

 Pageant of the Masters